 When asking groups or individuals to contribute, regardless of the method, it is often helpful to provide a detailed budget to let them know how their money will be used.
 Sometimes it is even helpful to ask a potential donor to cover a particular line item instead of just giving you money.
-For example, you could say, “Grandma, I’m raising funds to attend Youth Assembly in New York City at the United Nations.
+For example, you could say, “Grandma, I’m raising funds to attend Youth Assembly in New York City.
 Would you be able to sponsor three metro tickets/one meal/one day of the conference?”
 This is often helpful for people who aren’t able to give much but would like to contribute, because it emphasizes that all contributions, no matter what size, are important.

 Excerpt from Grassroots Fundraising Strategy Chart

 Adapted by Mimi Ho from “Choosing the Right Fundraising Strategy,” by Kim Klein & Stephanie Roth Strategy

 Meet with a prospective donor by prearranged appointment & ask for a contribution.

 |50% say yes